About Tertiary Connections

 Who is a tertiary connection suitable for?

 A tertiary connection is typically suitable for smaller projects looking to connect directly to National Grid’s network.
 It is called a tertiary as it uses the third winding on our existing high voltage transformers.
-There are a limited number of tertiaries available across the network; you can see our current availability in our Research Assistant.

 - Each connection provides up to 57MW (60MVA) demand or generation capability

 - The connection is to the ~13kV tertiary winding of a transformer

 - Our standard design includes a transformer from ~13kV to 33kV on our site.
 Using 33kV mean we use smaller equipment, reducing the cost and complexity of your connection

 - It’s possible to connect directly at ~13kV if your project is located very close to our substation

 National Grid build the infrastructure assets and typically build the connection assets, although these can be built by you through a user self-build agreement.

 Please note: Compared to a bay connection, tertiary connections can have higher downtime.
 Please enquire through our Research Assistant for this or any other options and we will set up a pre-application discussion to explain all the options available to you.